nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 _EditFormActivityDiagram

 Notes
-If the user clicks the "Cancel" button or presses the ESC key, the form will be closed without saving any changes.
+If the user clicks the <kbd>Cancel</kbd> button or presses the <kbd>ESC</kbd> key, the form will be closed without saving any changes.
 The form's window title will be "Edit Recipe" when editing an existing recipe, and "Add Recipe" when adding a new recipe.

 <div style="page-break-after: always;"></div>